Ada-Developers-Academy/core-unit-1/new_lessons/sets.md

 ### Set Interactions

 Now that we are familiar with the basic set operations, we can get into the exiting world of set to set interactions!
-Lets start with two basic sets:
+Let's start with two basic sets:

 ![Set A and Set B](../assets/new-lesson_sets_sets.png)
 *Fig. Set A {1, 2, 3, 4} and Set B {4, 5, 6, 7}.*